Understanding Product Mix

 - Consistency: The level of resemblance between product lines regarding application, manufacturing, and distribution.

 Q2.
-What are the 7Ps of the product mix?
+What are the 7Ps of product mix?

 Ans: The 7Ps of the product mix encompass:

-- Product: The goods or services presented to consumers.
+- Product: This refers to the goods or services offered to the consumers.

-- Price: The cost consumers pay for the product.
+- Price: The amount that consumers pay for the product.

-- Place: The distribution networks and venues where the product is marketed.
+- Place: The distribution channels and locations where one markets the product.

-- Promotion: Marketing strategies used to increase product awareness.
+- Promotion: This is a marketing strategy to raise product awareness.

-- People: Staff and customer support representatives who influence customer experiences.
+- Personnel: Customer care and support staff who shape the customer experiences.

-- Process: The operations and frameworks involved in delivering the product or service.
+- Process: The activities and structures of selling the product or service.

-- Physical Evidence: Material aspects that strengthen brand perception, including packaging, retail environment, or digital presence.
+- Physical Evidence: Physical elements that enhance brand recognition, such as containers or retail space, or digital presence.

 Summing Up